-In 2016, the International Women’s Day Illawarra Committee handed out five individual scholarships of $2,000 each to women in our community, who might not otherwise have the opportunity to expand their knowledge, skill and experience in a field of their interest or in which they have shown great potential.
+In 2016, the International Women’s Day Illawarra Committee handed out five individual scholarships and grants of $2,000 each to women in our community, who might not otherwise have the opportunity to expand their knowledge, skill and experience in a field of their interest or in which they have shown great potential.

 Cate Stevenson IWD Scholarship for Women (Education, Business & Community Service)

 Cate Stevenson was one of the Illawarra’s inspiring business women with a strong commitment to community.
 Over a career that spanned more than 20 years, she achieved enormous success and was the first female in NSW to take on a Sales Management role in the motor vehicle sales industry.
 Her contribution to the Illawarra community was exceptional and included 10 years on the Illawarra Black and White Committee (raising funds for Vision Australia) and Secretary of the Mt Kembla Mining Festival for 6 years.
 Her passionate commitment to her career, family and community is recognised by the IWD Scholarship being named in her honour.

 Kerryn McCann was one of Australia’s most well known sportswomen.
 Her humble yet approachable demeanour drew people to her.
 She competed at World, Olympic and Commonwealth games level winning Gold at the Commonwealth Games in Melbourne – a moment that captured the heart of our nation.
 Living in Wollongong’s northern suburbs with her family, she was seen regularly pounding the pavements in her quest to be the best.
 Behind the scenes she was a supporter of many charities and of young women athletes.
 Kerryn inspired women everywhere and IWD recognises her incredible achievements by the IWD scholarship being named in her honour.

 Aunty Mary IWD Scholarship for Indigenous Women (General)